-(3)(A) This section does not require immediate and unconditional availability of reports filed by an individual described in section 109(8) or 109(10) of this Act if a finding is made by the Judicial Conference, in consultation with United States Marshall Service, that revealing personal and sensitive information could endanger that individual.
+(3)(A) This section does not require the immediate and unconditional availability of reports filed by an individual described in section 109(8) or 109(10) of this Act if a finding is made by the Judicial Conference, in consultation with United States Marshall Service, that revealing personal and sensitive information could endanger that individual.

-(B) A report may be redacted pursuant to this paragraph only-- such individual exists.
+(B) A report may be redacted pursuant to this paragraph only--

-(1) to the extent necessary to protect the individual who filed the report; and
+(i) to the extent necessary to protect the individual who filed the report: and

-(ii) for as long as the danger to
+(ii) for as long as the danger to such individual exists.